Definitions & Facts

 Identity theft is the unauthorized possession or use of personal or financial identifiers (credit cards, checks, etc.) to unlawfully gain something of value or to facilitate other criminal activity.

-In the United States, there are more than 15 million victims of identify theft each year.
+In the United States, there are more than 15 million victims of identity theft each year.
 Losses amount to $50 billion in the United States and $150 million in Colorado alone.
 Colorado ranks sixth in the United States for identity theft complaints.

 The trend of identity theft is a growing concern for residents of Castle Rock and the law enforcement community.
 More information and additional resources are listed below.

 Thieves get information from businesses or other institutions by: